dask/dask-kubernetes/doc/source/index.rst

 .. currentmodule:: dask_kubernetes

-Welcome to the documentation for ``dask-kubernetes``.
+Welcome to the documentation for the Dask Kubernetes Operator.

 .. note::

-   If you are looking for general documentation on deploying Dask on Kubernetes new users should head to the `Dask documentation page on Kubernetes <https://docs.dask.org/en/latest/deploying-kubernetes.html>`_.
+   If you are looking for high-level documentation on deploying Dask on Kubernetes new users should head to the `Dask documentation page on Kubernetes <https://docs.dask.org/en/latest/deploying-kubernetes.html>`_.